Ebiquity/PROB/intro.md

 {\vskip .1in}

-A: Ooops,  it doesn't compile.
-The server can't initialize the databse,  SQL scripts are failing.
+A: Ooops,  it !doesn't compile!.
+The server !can't initialize the databse!,  SQL scripts are !failing!.

 B: I don't think we can get it running any time soon.